 Report a product safety incident

-If you are injured by a product, or have a near miss, please take the time to report the incident to the Ministry of Consumer Affairs and also to the supplier or manufacturer, so that the information is available on which to base safety measures.
+If you are injured by a product, or have a near miss, please take the time to report the incident to the Ministry of Business, Innovation and Employment and also to the supplier or manufacturer, so that the information is available on which to base safety measures.

 Recalls do not necessarily involve the return of every product to the supplier.
 The term recall is now used to cover a wide range of actions that can be taken as a result of an unsafe product being identified.
 For example, they are often issued to advise consumers of the need to have the product upgraded or repaired, and may involve no more than the supplier sending out additional components or instructions to customers.